-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Andrews, approximately 64% of students took out student loans averaging $10,091 a year.
 That adds up to $40,364 over four years for those students.

 The student loan default rate at Andrews is 4.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Andrews Graduates Make?students who graduate from Andrews with a bachelor's degree go on to jobs where they make an average salary of $45,200 in their early years.
+How Much Money Do Andrews Graduates Make?bachelor's degree recipients from Andrews make around $45,200 per year during the early years of their employment.
 That's great news for Andrews students since it is 14% more than the average college graduate's salary of $39,802 per year.